Camorra: History

-The Camorra emerged during the chaotic power vacuum between 1799 and 1815, when the Parthenopean Republic was proclaimed on the wave of the French Revolution and the Bourbon Restoration.
+The Camorra, known in that period as Bella Società Riformata, emerged during the chaotic power vacuum between 1799 and 1815, when the Parthenopean Republic was proclaimed on the wave of the French Revolution and the Bourbon Restoration.
 The first official mention of the Camorra as an organisation dates from 1820, when police records detail a disciplinary meeting of the Camorra, a tribunal known as the Gran Mamma.
 That year the first written statute of the Camorra, the frieno, was discovered, indicating a stable organisational structure in the underworld.
 Another statute was discovered in 1842, related to initiation rites and funds set aside for the families of those imprisoned.

-The organisation was also known as the Bella Società Riformata, Società dell'Umirtà or Onorata Società.
+The Camorristi in that period also defined their organization as "Società della Umirtà" or "Annurata Suggità" ("Honoured Society") to allude to the defense of their "honour", which consisted of omertà (Umirtà), that is, the criminal code of silence and the obligation not to speak about the internal affairs of the organization with the police.

 The evolution into more organised formations indicated a qualitative change: the Camorra and camorristi were no longer local gangs living off theft and extortion; they had a fixed structure and some kind of hierarchy.
 Another qualitative leap was the agreement between the liberal opposition and the Camorra, following the defeat of the 1848 revolution.
 The liberals realised that they needed popular support to overthrow the king.
 They turned to the Camorra and paid them because the camorristi were the leaders of the city's poor.
 The new police chief, Liborio Romano, appealed to the head of the Camorra, Salvatore De Crescenzo, to maintain order and appointed him as head of the municipal guard.
 In a few decades, the Camorra had developed into power brokers.
 In 1869, Ciccio Cappuccio was elected as the capintesta (head-in-chief) of the Camorra by the twelve district heads (capintriti), succeeding De Crescenzo after a short interregnum.
 Nicknamed "The king of Naples" ("o rre 'e Napole"), he died in 1892.

 Following Italian unification in 1861, the government made attempts to suppress the Camorra.
 From 1882, it conducted a series of manhunts.
 The Saredo Inquiry (1900–1901), established to investigate corruption and bad governance in Naples, identified a system of political patronage run by what the report called the "high Camorra":

 The inquiry introduced the terminology of "high Camorra", as having a bourgeois character, and distinct from the plebeian Camorra proper.
 The two groups were in close contact through the figure of the intermediary (faccendiere).

 Scholars dispute whether the "high Camorra" was an integral part of the Camorra proper.
 Although the inquiry did not prove specific collusion between the Camorra and politics, it did reveal the patronage mechanisms that contributed to corruption in the municipality.
 The society's influence was weakened, which was exemplified by the defeat of all of their candidates in the 1901 Naples election.
-In the early 20th century, given the poverty of Naples and the region, many camorristi emigrated to the United States.